heketi/vagrant-heketi/standalone/README.md

 # Standalone Heketi Demo

 This vagrant-ansible script creates a setup for Heketi to manage GlusterFS.
 It creates four VMs (storage0,storage1,storage2,storage3) with eight 500 GB drives each.
 The ansible script only installs gluster-server on each of the storage servers and then enables the gluster service.
-It does not create or initilize any of the disks.
+It does not create or initialize any of the disks.
 The disks will later be managed by Heketi.
 The script also creates a client VM to demo mounting the volume created by Heketi.

 # Requisites